hallpaz/combinatorics2020/combinatorial_geometry.md

 # Combinatorics Seminar
 ## Combinatorial Geometry
- Based on "Extremal problems for pairs of triangles in a convex polygon"
+ From article "Extremal problems for pairs of triangles in a convex polygon"
 ##### – Hallison Paz
 December 11th 2020